Skip to main content | Skip to section menu | Access keys.

 • ELC settings and partnership settings provide the challenge, enjoyment, depth and relevance, personalisation and choice important to young children’s development.

-• the early childhood curriculum on offer in an ELC is ideally suited to meeting the needs of young children, promoting emotional and social development, self-esteem and confidence.
+• The early childhood curriculum on offer is ideally suited to meeting the needs of young children, promoting emotional and social development, self-esteem and confidence.

-• young children need opportunities to develop their thinking through investigation, first hand experience, talk and play, with other children and with adults.
+• The starting point for learning is the child, and children need opportunities to develop their thinking through investigation, first hand experience, talk and play, with other children and with adults.
 ELC settings plan for and provide these opportunities.

 If I decide to apply, what should I do?